poconri/global-dinamic-corp2/src/data/services/service-2.md

   enabled: 1
   title: What can we support with?
   items:
-    - Dedication to client satisfaction
+    - Herramientas de corte
-    - Dedication to client satisfaction
+    - Filtros
-    - Dedication to client satisfaction
+    - Tren de Rodaje
-    - Dedication to client satisfaction
+    - Piezas hidráulicas
-    - Dedication to client satisfaction
+    - Tornillería
-    - Dedication to client satisfaction
+    - Lubricantes y grasas

 accordion:
   enabled: 0